Shaher06/Animal-Site/README.md

 ## ⭐ Notes

-This project was created for educational purposes as part of a team assignment to practice basic web development skills.
+This project was created during our **first year of Computer Science studies** as a team assignment, aiming to build a strong foundation in front-end web development and teamwork skills.

 ---